mcervel/AngularStudentProject/README.md

 To fix:
--validation
+- validation
--add new student when the form is empty
+- add new student when the form is empty
--updating a student with an empty input field
+- updating a student with an empty input field